 Householding (Multiple Contacts Grouped Together)

-Generally speaking, "householding" is grouping multiple contacts under the same household or institution, with each individual contact maintaining their own distinct record in your system.
+To put it simply, householding is grouping multiple contacts under the same household or institution.
+Each individual contact still maintains a distinct record in your system.

-If an entity is classified in this way, two options become available:
+If an entity is classified under a household, two options become available:

-(1) The entity may use the household/parent address.
-If selected, the entity no longer has its own address, but instead uses the address of the household/parent record.
+(1) Use household address?
+The entity may use the household/parent address.
+If selected, the entity no longer has its own address but instead uses the address of the household/parent record.

-(2) The entity may credit its aggregate financial activity (i.e. donations, purchases, and spending) to the household/parent record.
-For example, if Tony Stark is householded under The Avengers and this option is selected, then when Tony Stark makes a gigantic donation to your organization, it will be The Avengers that shows up on your various "Top Donor" lists, not Tony Stark himself.
+(2) Credit household with aggregate activity?
+The entity may credit its aggregate financial activity (i.e. donations, purchases, and spending) to the household/parent record.
+For example, if Tony Stark is placed under The Avengers household and this option is selected, then when Tony Stark makes a gigantic donation to your organization, it will be The Avengers that shows up on your various "Top Donor" lists, not Tony Stark himself.

-Note: In the case of individuals (for example, a married couple) It doesn't really matter which entity is treated as the "head" of the household, as long as you're consistent.
+Note: In the case of individuals (for example, a married couple), either entity can be selected as the "head" of the household.